Bionicle (video game): Development and release

 In an interview with Bionicle fan site BZPower, the game's producers said that development on the home console version of Bionicle began in October 2001.
 Argonaut Games and Electronic Arts were brought onboard in late 2001 and early 2002, respectively.
 The Game Boy Advance version was developed by a separate team, Möbius Entertainment, and published by THQ; it began development in 2003, and the first screenshots were shown that June.

 For the console and computer versions of the game, the developers could not get access to the voice actors for Bionicle: Mask of Light, they instead chose "sound-alike" actors for the game's cutscenes.
 Sarah Marshall, the marketing manager of Bionicle, said that they did not want the game to feature "hack and slash" combat, because Bionicle is about being a "bit smarter than that", so the decision was made to rely entirely on elementally-powered combat instead.

-The game was officially announced on March 2, 2003.
+The game was officially announced in March 2003.
 A total of 13 playable Toa (all six Toa and Toa Nuva, as well as Takanuva) were said to be available.
-According to Brad Schumaker of GameSpot, players would help the Toa "evolve" into the Toa Nuva and discover the "seventh and final Toa".
+According to Brad Shoemaker of GameSpot, players would help the Toa "evolve" into the Toa Nuva and discover the "seventh and final Toa".
 The game was previewed at E3 2003; early trailers, including the E3 trailer, showcased a level featuring Lewa – one of the Toa – that was ultimately absent from the game.
-Bionicle was showcased in July 2003 at EA's "Camp EA" event; IGN praised this version's gameplay as "fast and furious" and said: "the level of detail and care put into Bionicle was really surprising, and it gives the impression that LEGO Interactive is committed to delivering a quality kid friendly title."
+Bionicle was showcased that July at EA's "Camp EA" event; IGN praised this version's gameplay as "fast and furious" and said that "the level of detail and care put into Bionicle was really surprising, and it gives the impression that LEGO Interactive is committed to delivering a quality kid friendly title".
 They also noted that each level required collecting a certain number of lightstones to complete and cited the game as being an "eight to ten hour adventure".

-The Game Boy Advance version of Bionicle was released on September 10, 2003.
-The home console version of Bionicle was released on October 20, 2003.
-A PC version was released October 28, featuring additional lighting effects the console versions did not have.
-A version for Mac OS X, ported by Zonic and published by Feral Interactive, was announced by Steve Jobs at Macworld in January 2004, went into beta in July 2004, went gold on November 12, 2004, and was shown by Feral at Macworld 2005.
-The game was released via Feral Interactive's online store by January 22, 2005.
+The Game Boy Advance version of Bionicle was released on September 9, 2003.
+The home console version of Bionicle was released in the following month on October 20.
+A PC version was released on October 28, featuring additional lighting effects the console versions did not have.
+In Europe, the PlayStation 2, Xbox, as well as the GameCube and PC versions were released on October 10, October 17, and October 31, respectively.
+A version for Mac OS X, ported by Zonic and published by Feral Interactive, was released via Feral Interactive's online store on January 22, 2005.
 In 2009, Feral included Bionicle's OS X port in its Family Fun Pack 3 collection.